liudmylalerman/Rainbow-song/README.md

 # Rainbow-song
-It will be a song about rainbows.
+It will be a song about rainbows in the key of C major.